openbmc/docs/code-update/host-code-update.md

 The partition binary file must be named the same as the partition name that intends to patch, ex: `ATTR_TMP`.

-### Associations
+### Associations, MANIFEST File, Deleting an Image, Software Field Mode, and Software Factory Reset

-Information about Associations can be found at [ubi-code-update.md#associations](ubi-code-update.md#associations)
+Information about associations, the MANIFEST file, deleting an image, software field mode, and software factory reset can be found at [ubi-code-update.md#associations](ubi-code-update.md#associations)